leplatrem/kinto-telegram-wall/README.md

 ## How to run it yourself ?

-### Run Kinto
+### Kinto server

-Get yourself a Kinto running, and configured with plugins:
+At Mozilla, we run a demo server of Kinto, and the scripts in this repository are using it by default.

+But **it is flushed everyday at 7:00 AM UTC**.
+In the case of a party, it can sometimes become a desired feature :)

+However, if you want to get your own *Kinto* running, you'll have to:

-* Follow the instructions from the [Kinto documentation](http://kinto.readthedocs.org/)
+* Run a basic Kinto server using the instructions in the [Kinto documentation](http://kinto.readthedocs.org/)
-* Follow the instructions to enable the [Kinto Attachment](https://github.com/Kinto/kinto-attachment/) plugin (*Caution: wet paint*)
+* Follow the instructions to enable the [Kinto Attachment](https://github.com/Kinto/kinto-attachment/) plugin
-* (*optional*) Follow the instructions to enable the [Pusher plugin](https://github.com/leplatrem/cliquet-pusher/tree/master/demo) for live refresh
+* Follow the instructions to enable the [Pusher plugin](https://github.com/leplatrem/cliquet-pusher/tree/master/demo) for live refresh

 ### Run the bot

-Go talk to `@BotFather` to create a new bot and obtain a token:
+Go talk to `@BotFather` to create a new bot on Telegram server.
+You'll obtain a token:

 ![screenshot-botfather](screenshot-botfather.png)

+Now, the bot — a Python program — will keep running in order to receive the messages and transmit them to Kinto.

-Install the python libraries:
+First, install the required python libraries:

 ```shell
 $ sudo apt-get install python-dev python-virtualenv